fluxcd/flagger/docs/gitbook/usage/how-it-works.md

 attribute, which limits the need for resource reconciliation.
 Utilizing the `revertOnDeletion` attribute should be enabled when you no longer plan to rely on Flagger for deployment management.

+**Note** When this feature is enabled expect a delay in the delete action due to the reconciliation.

 ### Canary analysis